Commenter25/BetterGarfield/README.md

 The version on userstyles.org is _**not actually BetterGarfield.**_ I only uploaded a fake version there so people can find the style easily.
 [You can read about why I refuse to post this style there on this page.](https://github.com/CommenterOfComments/CommenterUserstyles/wiki/why-don't-you-like-userstyes.org%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F)

+# Extra tips and tricks
+If you want to make the age check stop appearing, [check out this wiki page!](https://github.com/CommenterOfComments/BetterGarfield/wiki/Prevent-the-age-check-from-appearing)

 # Feedback / Bug Reports
 Found a evil little bug?
 Think something should've been different?
 Just want to express your love?
 All of those things can be done on...